konsumer/beatstep/README.md

 # BeatStep Interceptor

-This is a command-line program to make the Arturia BeatStep work in differnt ways than the firmware is menat to.
+This is a command-line program to make the Arturia BeatStep work in different ways than the firmware is menat to.

 It starts a virtual midi device that can be plugged into other software.